Medieval and Early Modern Studies

 Exploring aspects of society and thinking between AD c.300-c.1800, it is suitable if your undergraduate background is in archaeology, classics, history, literature and languages, philosophy or theology.

-You will study over one year full-time or two years part-time and complete two core modules on reading and writing the medieval and early modern past.
-You also choose from a selection of optional modules ranging from medieval Franciscan theology to sources of power in South East Asia 1400-1800.
+You will study over one year full-time or two years part-time and complete one core module on understanding the medieval and early modern past.
+You also choose from a selection of optional modules covering a broad range of topics from across the Arts & Humanities Faculty.
 The course culminates in a dissertation on a subject of interest.

 Teaching is delivered by renowned scholars who are experts in their respective fields and together comprise one of the largest gatherings of medieval and early modern scholars in the world.